 Output objects can be copied and pasted into other applications, such as a word-processing program or a spreadsheet.
 You can paste output in a variety of formats.
-Depending on the target application, some or all of the following formats may be available:
+Depending on the target application and the selected output object(s), some or all of the following formats may be available: